 Laura Lee: Oh the grassroots, we're the first to get it, right, and then the so-called experts down the road.

 All content (c) 1995, Laura Lee, LL Broadcasting Inc. No duplication without permission.
 All Rights Reserved.

-Compare the testimonials Recovery from chronic fatigue syndrome (CFS) after multiple cavitation surgeries and Brain fog, painful fibromyalgia, acid reflux, indigestion, incontinence, leg & stomach edema, hearing loss & ringing ears, high cholesterol Removing mercury & other dental metals heals - after two-decade struggle to regain health.
-Regarding the relief of trigeminal neuralgia pain also see "Lower pain" spray.
+Also see the testimonials Recovery from chronic fatigue syndrome (CFS) after multiple cavitation surgeries and Brain fog, painful fibromyalgia, acid reflux, indigestion, incontinence, leg & stomach edema, hearing loss & ringing ears, high cholesterol Removing mercury & other dental metals heals - after two-decade struggle to regain health.